2006 Honda Grand Prix of St. Petersburg: Post-race

 After the race, Castroneves commenced his usual victory celebration of climbing the catch fence before driving to victory lane.
 He earned $125,800 in race winnings.
 Castroneves was happy with the result and described his thoughts leading up to the finish: "Everyone was telling me, ‘Go for it.
 Go for it.’
 I drove it like I stole it.
 You know, it was awesome.
 We didn't have many yellows, which made a very intense race probably for three of us.
 That was fun until I got the lead.
 I was like, 'OK, you guys better back off.'
 But they never did."
 Dixon, who finished second, lamented about his race performance: "The first stint we were consistently quicker, I think.
 We were running fairly lean.
 The car was doing good lap times.
 Once we got to the second set of tires, and about the fourth, fifth lap, it just started to fall off.
 It got worse and worse over that run.
 That’s when (Castroneves) started to catch me; I got traffic.
 I think with a good front wing, we would have been pretty solid.
 I just couldn’t turn right."
 Third-place finisher Kanaan was content with his result: "I believe we had a third place car today and we finished third.
 I think the guys that finished ahead of us deserved to finish where they finished, so I'm pretty happy."

 After several years of missteps, the event was considered a success.
 It marked the first time in over a decade that a motor race was held at St. Petersburg, Florida for two consecutive years.
 The corporate suites were completely sold out, and grandstands were packed with fans.
 St. Petersburg Mayor Rick Baker also attended the race, and was bombarded with requests for autographs and pictures.
 Kanaan also praised the atmosphere of the event and revealed that Hornish Jr., who was primarily successful on oval tracks, told him that "[IndyCar] should have more races like that."
-Due to the fans' support of the event, IndyCar announced on April 1 that the event would return to the series' schedule in 2007.
+Due to the fans' support of the event, the IRL announced on April 1 that the event would return to the series' schedule in 2007.

 For the first time since September 2003, Castroneves led the Drivers' Championship as a result of his win; he earned a total of 93 points.
 Dixon also improved his position in the standings from fifth to second with 70 points.
 Wheldon gained 64 points and suffered a blow to his position, falling to third due to his poor finish.
 Hornish Jr. had two less than Wheldon and was placed fourth, while Kanaan climbed six positions in the standings and grabbed fifth with 54 points.